Timing

 *8.1 Q: Are there special reporting requirements that a Pilot participant would need to satisfy?
 If so, are such reports due monthly, yearly or only at the end of the Pilot?

-A: Applicants that are selected to participate in the Pilot Program will be required to submit periodic reports, consisting of initial, annual, and final reports.
-Pilot-specific data reporting requirements, including the format for reporting such data and metrics, will be established by the FCC in forthcoming Public Notice(s).
-Please note that the failure to submit initial, annual, and final reports may result in a referral to the Enforcement Bureau, a hold on future disbursements, a rescission of committed funds, and/or recovery of disbursed funds.
+Please note that the failure to submit initial, annual, and final reports may result in a referral to the Enforcement Bureau, a hold on future disbursements, a rescission of committed funds, recovery of disbursed funds, and/or removal from the program.
 See 47 CFR § 54.2004(e).

-8.2 Q: When will the reporting metrics be published, so that applicants are informed of what information they will be required to report to the FCC and can ensure that potential vendors are able to provide the required data?
+*8.2 Q: When will the reporting metrics be published, so that selected participants are informed of what information they will be required to report to the FCC and can ensure that potential vendors are able to provide the required data?

-*8.3 Q: The FCC Form 484, Part 1 asks a series of "yes" or "no" questions regarding an applicant's willingness (and the willingness of their selected service provider) to collect and share certain data if selected to participate in the Pilot Program.
+*8.3 Q: The FCC Form 484 Part 1 asked a series of “yes” or “no” questions regarding an applicant’s willingness (and the willingness of their selected service provider) to collect and share certain data if selected to participate in the Pilot Program.
 Are service providers required to share this data?